tum-gis/erosbag/crates/erosbag-transform/README.md

-# erosbag
+# erosbag-transform

-A Rust library for processing ROS2 bags.
+Supplementary operations for processing ROS2 bags.

 > [!WARNING]
 > The library is at an early stage of development.